CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 Error 3: Lack of transparency and information obligations

-Category Lack of Transparency and information obligations
+CategoryLack of Transparency and information obligations

-Regulation There are no uniform standards for Transparency and information obligations in various industries
+RegulationThere are no uniform standards for the Transparency and information obligations in different industries.

 Another problem related to data minimization is the lack of transparency and information obligations on the part of many companies and organizations.
 Often, data subjects are not sufficiently informed about which data is collected for what purpose and how long it is stored.
-This leads to a violation of the right to informational self-determination and poses a risk to privacy.
+This leads to a violation of the right to informational self-determination and poses a threat to privacy.

 Companies must therefore ensure that they provide transparent information about their data processing activities and inform data subjects about their rights.
 To counteract this problem, it is important for companies to comply with clear information obligations and ensure that data subjects are comprehensively informed about the processing of their data.
-This requires transparent communication about the purposes of data collection, the categories of data collected, and the storage duration.
+This requires transparent communication about the purposes of data collection, the categories of data collected, and the storage period.

 Furthermore, companies must ensure that data subjects are informed about their rights to access, rectification, and erasure.
 Only through comprehensive transparency and compliance with information obligations can companies gain the trust of data subjects and ensure the protection of privacy.